lfaucon/ada-project/README.md

 ## Expected results

 - Simple and clear visualization of students learning pattern and their efficiency.
-- Extensive analysis of the learning patterns and measures of correlations between pattern used and grade improvement in assignments.
+- Extensive analysis of the learning patterns, measures of correlations between pattern used and grade improvement and report of the results of our machine learning techniques.

 ## Timeplan